PM-Dungeon/dungeon-starter/documentation/quickstart_en.md

 ## Additional functions

-Here you will find additional functions that you may need in the course of the practical course.
+Here you will find additional functions that you may want to use.

 ### Head-up Display (HUD)